Gothic-Modding-Community/gmc/docs/zengin/scripts/extenders/lego/tools/ai_function.md

 ```
 Functions with more than two parameters cannot be called, but parameters can be passed indirectly via global variables.

-In the called function, `slf` can be accessed as follows:
+In the called function, `self` can be accessed as follows:
 ```dae
 var oCNpc slf; slf = _^(ECX);
 ```